dnsimple/dnsimple-support/content/articles/github-sync.markdown

 ---

 <info>
-This is a beta feature!
+This article described a beta feature.
+The feature must be enabled on your account by request.
 </info>

 # Sync Zones from Github

 You can connect to Github and synchronize zone data from a Github repository into your DNSimple account.

-Note: This feature is beta and thus must be enabled on your account by request.

 ## Setting up your repository